+Quizzes and the Final Exam will be taken within the Canvas course shell.
 Everything associated with the class, including lecture material, book readings and exercises are fair game on quizzes and the final exam.
 However, the focus will be on the material presented in lecture videos.
 The 5 quizzes will be 20 multiple choice questions to be answered as open book but will be time-limited (40 minutes) - thus, don't expect to be able to look up every answer.
-Each quiz must be completed between Friday 5 am and Sunday 11:59 pm (EST) at the end of weeks 1-5.
+Each quiz must be completed between Thursday 5 am and Sunday 11:59 pm (EST) at the end of weeks 1-5.

 The final exam at the end of week 6 will consist of 55 multiple choice questions covering all subjects presented in the course.
-The Final Exam will be closed book, 2 hour limit and monitored using ProctorU system (there is an additional fee of about \$20 for this).
+The Final Exam will be closed book, 2 hour limit and monitored using the HonorLock system.
 The final exam must be completed between Friday Aug.
-14 (6 am) and Saturday Aug 15 (11:59 pm, EST).
+11 (7 am) or Saturday Aug 12 (11:59 pm, EST).